 As we tie, the rope gets shorter, and we want to keep on tying!
 A common strategy is to add a new rope at the end of the previous one.
-We may want to use a different techniques depending on context.
-Sometimes we want the fastest method, other time we’ll trade speed in order to have more control on the location for the extension or a more solid extension.
+We may want to use different techniques depending on the context.
+Sometimes we want the fastest method, other times we’ll trade speed in order to have more control over the location for the extension or a more solid extension.

 This simple method is very fast and leaves no bulk at the connection point.
 It requires knots at the end of the rope.
 These can be pre-tied, or can be added right before adding the extension.
 This type of connection is not very solid and may untie if you lose tension.
-The cow hitch is also known as Lark’s head.

 Square Knot Extension

-Opening the loops of a cow hitch will transform it into a square knot, this is a phenomenon called capsizing.
-This extension method starts the same way than the cow hitch extension but requires a few more steps.
-It allows for more flexibility in the location of the extension, works on any kind of rope, is more solid than the cow hitch extension but will leave a part of the tail hanging.
+Opening the loops of a lark’s head will transform it into a square knot, this is a phenomenon called capsizing.
+This extension method starts the same way as the lark’s head extension but requires a few more steps.
+It allows for more flexibility in the location of the extension, works on any kind of rope, is more solid than the lark’s head extension but will leave a part of the tail hanging.

 Tie a single column tie and enjoy some improvisation time in the same spirit as day 2.
 Keep on adding ropes when you reach the end.
 This will help practice extending rope, and removing the extensions on the fly.

-- Alternate the style of extension you use to drill different methods
+- Try different styles of extension you use to drill different methods

 - How much tension do you need to keep the extension in place?

-- Shake the tie around; are there locations where the extension is at risk to untie?
+- Shake the tie around; are there locations where the extension is at risk of untying?